440 Huntington Avenue

 What are the specifics of your graduate education (thus far)?

 I am a PhD student being advised by Professor Olga Vitek.
-I am interested in uncovering the regulatory relationships between molecules in a cell by researching on the causal inference of biomolecular networks.
+I am interested in uncovering the regulatory relationships between molecules in a cell from observational quantitative data.

 What are your research interests?